 Advanced: Rosters will read 1 book from our Recommended Reading List.
 The roster will log their books in the PATHFINDER logging system as they would with any physical Challenge.
 For Advanced, reading is a requirement to complete the program and is not an optional Challenge.
 Audiobooks are allowed.
 The only books allowed in PATHFINDER Advanced are the books listed below.

 Just so you know: PATHFINDER is an authorized affiliate of Amazon.
 If you make a purchase through this list, we receive a small commission from the sale at no additional cost to you.
-Thanks!

 Endure Smarter Not Harder: Team SPEARHEAD: PATHFINDER Special Edition (Motivation For Current And Aspiring Endurance Challenge Athletes) (Volume 1)

 by Grant Alexander Shymske (Author), James Vreeland (Foreword)

 The Endurance Challenge Life: Team SPEARHEAD Special Edition (Volume 2)